-Digital watermarking is a process of embedding information (a digital watermark) into digital data (called often signal) which may be used to verify its authenticity or the identity of its owner.
-This should be done in such a way that if a signal is coppied so is the embedded watermark.
+Digital watermarking is a process of embedding information (a digital watermark) into digital data (image, video or text - called often "signal") which may be used to verify of the signal's author or the identity of its owner.
+This should be done in such a way that if a signal is copied so is the embedded watermark.
+Digital watermarking seems to be a promising technique to deal with the following problem: